syselement/blog/cyber-everything/writeups-walkthroughs/hackthebox/easy/spectra.md

 To perform a reverse shell using a WordPress 404 page, follow these steps:

 1. Log in to the WordPress admin panel and navigate to the theme editor
 2. Take note of the current theme being edited.
-Let's use `Twenty Nineteen` and locate the `404.php` file within the theme's files
+Let's use an inactive theme, e.g. `Twenty Nineteen` and locate the `404.php` file within the theme's files
 3. Replace the content of the `404.php` file with a PHP reverse shell code.
 For example, you can use a simple bash reverse shell or the code from `/usr/share/webshells/php/php-reverse-shell.php`, modifying the IP address and port to match the attacker machine's details.

 ```bash